 Massive thanks to Pete from Bespoke Book Covers for the excellent job they did on DOWN FROM LONDON.

-DOWN FROM LONDON now has eighteen 5 star reviews!
+DOWN FROM LONDON has 19 5 Star

 I absolutely loved this book!!
 In fact I enjoyed it so much that I literally could not put it down and read it in ONE sitting – what a great day it was too!!
 As someone born and bred in Whitstable (“a local”!) the story really came alive for me with well drawn characters and atmospheric settings!
 It gave a glimpse of the seedier side of the town and some sinister goings on!
 I found the two main characters equally distasteful for very different reasons but could not drag myself away from finding out where it was all going to end!
 I really enjoyed the added layer of local knowledge but even without that this is really great read – highly recommended!!!